 If you are serious about improving your strength and technique on the Snatch, Clean and Jerk then you better make sure you that you have included these 5 exercises in your routine.

-If you would like some in person coaching then contact us now to see about booking our technique accelerator pack.
+If you would like to find a personal trainer in Glasgow for private coaching then contact us now to see about booking our technique accelerator pack.

 Allan Young is a Personal Trainer and coach educator in Glasgow who operates Strength Coach Glasgow and is a 4x Scottish Champion Olympic Weightlifter.